Why The 'Second Screen' Industry Is Now Ready For Prime-Time

 The second screen industry has grown up around this now-established consumer habit.
-Social media is a big part of it.
-Social media helps to determine whether a piece of TV content will go viral, or flop.
+Social media campaigns and mobile sites are designed to complement TV content.
 TV and ad executives spend a lot of time getting their second screen and social TV strategies right.

-Gain instant access to both reports by signing up for a free trial of BI Intelligence >
+Gain instant access to the report by signing up for a free trial of BI Intelligence >

 Here are some highlights from our new report on the second screen trend: